 Although, even that is complicated in that there are still anomalies to the general rule of choice yet to be definitely ascertained.
 Doctors have known since the mid-1980s that couples suffering repeated spontaneous abortions tend to share more MHC similarities than couples who carry to term.
 And, if we don’t also know and accept same sex attraction by now, we might remain in those dark, dank ages.
 Those who might be offended by the notion that animal senses play a role in their attraction to a partner need not worry.
 As the role of smell in human affairs yields to understanding, we see not that we are less human but that our tastes and emotions are far more complex and sophisticated than anyone ever imagined.

-While this ramble may give you something interesting you may not previously know, on this Valentines Day, you’re probably more interested in a simple bottle of perfume, rose-scented tea and the ever-beloved chocolate delight a beautiful dinner with great colorful Led Candles to decorate and give ambiance.
+While this ramble may give you something interesting you may not previously know, on this Valentines Day, you’re probably more interested in a simple bottle of perfume, rose-scented tea and the ever-beloved chocolate delight.
 Just remember, if you haven’t developed an awareness yet, while you are nibbling on that lover’s ear, to sniff a bit . . . and judge for yourself whether he/she is the one.

 Love and Smelly Kisses,